technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 5/Lab 5 - Build an agent flow with natural language.md

      ![A screenshot of a computer AI-generated content may be incorrect.](./media/image29.png)

-31. In the search box, enter **Created by Email** and select it from the suggestion list.
+31. In the search box, enter !!Created by Email!! and select it from the suggestion list.

      ![A screenshot of a computer AI-generated content may be incorrect.](./media/image30.png)